Medication Search - Amoxicillin by Sanis

 After reconstitution, each 5 mL of strawberry-flavoured suspension contains amoxicillin trihydrate equivalent to 250 mg of amoxicillin as amoxicillin trihydrate.
 Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Red No. 40, natural and artificial strawberry flavour, mannitol 2080, Nipagin-M Sodium, Nipasol-M Sodium, sodium citrate, sucrose, and xanthan gum.

-How should I use the Amoxicillin by Sanis medication?
+How should I use Amoxicillin by Sanis?

 The recommended adult dose of amoxicillin varies widely depending on the age group and the condition being treated, but the medication is usually taken 3 times daily, once every 8 hours.
 Amoxicillin can be taken with or without meals.